Hypercubed/chi-datapackage/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-> A utility library for working with [datapackage files](http://frictionlessdata.io/guides/data-package/) in Node and the browser.
+> A utility library for working with [Data Package files](http://frictionlessdata.io/guides/data-package/) in Node and the browser.
 > Designed for use in [Project χ](https://github.com/Hypercubed/Project-Chi).

 ## Features